Xingfush/RM-SORN/README.md

 If you are planning to define extra task, please follow the  format setting in `experiments` in `common` to accomplish `experiment_xxxxTask`, as well as a `param_xxxx` file.
 In particular, `experiment_RMTask` is utilized to run the simulation on varied task difficult $n$, 10 networks per task.
 ## Params for network definition and training
 Detailed parameters of network definition and training for experiments in our paper, including Counting task, Motion predition and Motion generation.
+If somewhere specified unclear, turn to the parameter scripts.

 Table 1.
 Default Parameter for network structure

 | N_e | N_i | N_u_e | N_u_i | eta_stdp | eta_ip | sp_prob | sp_initial | noise_sig | T_e_max | T_e_min | T_i_max | T_i_min |